What does Elon Musk, the world’s richest man, want from Pennsylvania ... and America?

 Although Musk’s public persona pegs him as impulsive, and he probably is, his scheme to gain political power couldn’t be better thought out.

-It starts with his $44 billion purchase of Twitter in 2022, which seems to be one of the worst financial investments of all time — its estimated value has plunged to less than $10 billion, after reputable advertisers fled in droves — unless the actual move was using his money-to-burn to buy global political power.
-Musk has trashed his promise to make the rebranded X into a bastion of free speech by re-platforming hate-speech icons while throttling actual news.
-He’s remade the social-media site as a bastion of antisemitism, the Great Replacement Theory that inspired a mass killer in (wait for it) suburban Pittsburgh, and utter lies about important subjects like Hurricane Helene relief.
+It starts with his $44 billion purchase of Twitter in 2022, which seems to be one of the worst financial investments of all time — its estimated value has plunged to less than $10 billion after reputable advertisers fled in droves — unless the actual move was using his money-to-burn to buy global political power.
+Musk has trashed his promise to make the rebranded X into a bastion of free speech by re-platforming hate speech icons while throttling actual news.
+He’s remade the social media site as a bastion of antisemitism, the great replacement theory that inspired a mass killer in (wait for it) suburban Pittsburgh, and utter lies about important subjects like Hurricane Helene relief.

-But Musk’s evolution as a leading voice of the far right entered a new phase in 2024 as he’s put his massive wealth where his tweets are.
+But Musk’s evolution as a leading voice of the far-right entered a new phase in 2024, as he’s put his massive wealth where his tweets are.
 After his brief flirtation with Florida Gov. Ron DeSantis, Musk gradually went all in with Trump and created the America PAC.
 It probably hasn’t followed through on an initial promise to spend $45 million a month on the GOP nominee but is helping in other ways.
-Musk has become a leading donor in helping MAGA Republicans retain control of the House, with his PAC investing more than $8 million on key races.
+Musk has become a leading donor in helping MAGA Republicans retain control of the House, with his PAC investing more than $8 million in key races.
 He’s even spending more than $1 million on candidates for the state legislature in Texas, where his businesses are increasingly based.
 The soundtrack for Musk’s foray into politics should be Jonathan Edwards’ 1972 hit “Sunshine.”

 “How much does it cost?
 I’ll buy it!”